dgiantsidi/dgiantsidi.github.io/_pages/about.md

   - /about.html
 ---

+I like to build robust and efficient distributed systems!

-I am a PhD student at [<span style="color:black">the University of Edinburgh (UoE)</span>](https://www.ed.ac.uk/), member of the [<span style="color:black">Institute for Computing Systems Architecture (ICSA)</span>](http://web.inf.ed.ac.uk/icsa) and the [<span style="color:black"> Chair of Distributed and Operating Systems</span>](https://dse.in.tum.de/team/), supervised by Prof. [<span style="color:black">Pramod Bhatotia</span>](http://homepages.inf.ed.ac.uk/pbhatoti/).
+I am currently a Research Assistant and a final-year  PhD student at [<span style="color:black">the University of Edinburgh (UoE)</span>](https://www.ed.ac.uk/), member of the [<span style="color:black">Institute for Computing Systems Architecture (ICSA)</span>](http://web.inf.ed.ac.uk/icsa) and the [<span style="color:black"> Chair of Distributed and Operating Systems</span>](https://dse.in.tum.de/team/), advised by Prof. [<span style="color:black">Pramod Bhatotia</span>](http://homepages.inf.ed.ac.uk/pbhatoti/).

-For my PhD, I am exploring ways to improve the security properties of widely-used software systems (e.g., distributed datastores and transactions, storage systems, replicated KV stores) leveraging the advances in trusted hardware.
+My research focuses on leveraging the state-of-the-art trusted hardware to design and build secure, robust and effiecient software systems, ranging from distributed datastores, transactions and storage systems to replicated KV stores.
 My research is sponsored by Microsoft Research and UK Rise.

 Before joining ICSA, I graduated from School of Electrical and Computer Engineering, [<span style="color:black">NTUA</span>](https://www.ntua.gr/en/), Greece.